delphicventurescode/mjolnir_poeto_book_series/oldbooks_newbooks/README.md

 README FILE
 ===========

-This README.md file provides a list of both my new books (that is, written or revised in 2025 and after) and my old books.
-I would recommend everyone to buy one of my books and not the old books.
+This README.md file provides a list of both my new books (that is, written or revised in 2025 and after) and my old books in the mjolnir_poeto series.
+I would recommend people only to buy one of my books and not the old ones.

 ## New books